OpenMDAO/OpenMDAO-Framework/docs/dev-guide/intro.rst

     be released separately from OpenMDAO.
 These distributions may or may not depend upon OpenMDAO.
 Distributions that have not yet been approved to be part of ``openmdao.lib`` can live here -- as long as their license is compatible with NOSA.
-No proprietary code or GPL code can live in the OpenMDAO repository.
+No proprietary code or GPL code should be placed in the OpenMDAO repository.

 ``devenv``
     The directory containing the OpenMDAO virtual environment.
 Note that